p3x-robot/ryzen-test/README.md

 # ryzen-test
-Script to reproduce randomly crashing processes under load on AMD Ryzen processors on _Ubuntu_ 17.04.
+Script to reproduce randomly crashing processes under load on AMD Ryzen processors on distributions using apt-get [Debian], dnf [Fedora] or pacman [ArchLinux].
+This fork uses GCC 7.2.0 instead of the original 7.1.0 because the latter was causing problem (read "failing") against glib 2.26 and newer.

+Please note that I don't have a faulty unit at my disposal to test this script.
+If you think or know that you have a faulty unit, could you get it touch with me so we can make sure GCC 7.2.0 is able to reproduce the segfaults when the script is running on distributions using apt-get or dnf.

+# News
+January, 5th, 2018:
+* Updating the code and documentation to clearly state the differences between this fork and the original code.
+* Cherry-picked some commits from Tobbez's fork to nicely play with ISO-8601, clean some log noise and to log temperature.

 # Try it
 Run